-- 1. Care Quality Commission (CQC) report, family liaison, access to psychological therapies and suicide prevention.
-Influencing the system and monitoring

-- 2. Quality leadership engagement

-- 3. Quality visits and methodology

-- 4. Quality leadership teams and CQUIN (Commissioning for Quality Innovation) developments and leadership and engagement strategy

-- 5. Action planning

-The report covered the principles of family liaison service and duty of candour Carolyn Green assured the Board that this is regularly worked on through the Quality Committee.
-It was disappointing to note that the Derbyshire completed public health suicide rate has risen and that this is a significant rise, it was noted that the area had a below average performance and this is now rising and is a strategic concern for the community. (see attached papers for full details of percentage and rate in detail).
+RESOLVED: The Board of Directors 1) Considered the content of the paper and level of assurance on current performance across the areas presented.
+2) Discussed amendments to the Integrated Performance Report to align it more clearly to the Single Oversight Framework and high risk areas contained in the Board Assurance Framework.
+DHCFT 2016/215 POSITION STATEMENT ON QUALITY 2010/213 Carolyn Green presented the statement to provide the Board of Directors with an update on the organisation's continuing work to improve the quality of services provided in line with the Trust's Strategy, Quality Strategy and Framework and strategic objectives.
+The report set out: Care Quality Commission (CQC) report, family liaison, access to psychological therapies and suicide prevention.
+Influencing the system and monitoring Quality leadership engagement Quality visits and methodology Quality leadership tooma and CQUIN.
+(Commissioning for Quality leadership) Quality leadership teams and CQUIN (Commissioning for Quality Innovation) developments and leadership and engagement strategy Action planning The report covered the principles of family liaison service and duty of candour Carolyn Green assured the Board that this is regularly worked on through the Quality Committee.
+It was disappointing to note that the Derbyshire completed public health suicide rate has risen and that this is a significant rise, it was noted that the area had a below average performance and this is now rising and is a strategic concern for the community. (see attached papers for full details of percentage and rate in detail) .
 Ifti Majid asked John Sykes if he was aware of any profiles that have caused any increase in suicide and it would appear that academic evidence shows this is associated with the economic climate and is linked to austerity.
 Work related stress in sub-groups was also considered to be a possible contributory factor and John Sykes suggested that a deep dive in could be scheduled in the near future.
 The Board felt this would help the Health and Wellbeing Boards and Public Health be re-briefed and the Trust has a role in supporting the community and championing suicide prevention and recommended that a suicide prevention brief be prepared for the Board in the February meeting.
 Barry Mellor asked about the inspection by the CQC to the Kedleston Unit.
 Carolyn Green reported that teams were well prepared and the CQC thought they were making headway against requirements and evidence of this could be seen in the deep dive taking place later in the meeting.
 It was noted that until a report is received all feedback is high level feedback.
 Transfer and transitions were highlighted specifically by Carolyn Green as a CQUIN which may be a difficult aspect to achieve, this was specifically from CAMHS to adult mental health services and transition in Children's service is an area that needs to be improved.
 The Board noted that brainstorming sessions are taking place which will be progressed through the Quality Leadership Teams in their CQUIN improvement plan led by Deputy Director of Nursing and Quality Governance Darryl Thompson.
 ACTION: Suicide Prevention Brief to be submitted to the February Board meeting.

-RESOLVED: The Board of Directors

-- 1. Received and noted the Quality Position Statement - 2.
+RESOLVED: The Board of Directors 1.
+Received and noted the Quality Position Statement 2.
 Gained assurance and information on the content of the statement.